hivelocity/terraform-provider-hivelocity/hivelocity-client-go/docs/DeploymentApi.md

 # **PostDeploymentIdResource**
 > PostDeploymentIdResource(ctx, deploymentId, payload)
-Input a billing info id to process and finish a deployment
+Input a billing info id and public ssh keys ids to process and finish a deployment

 ### Required Parameters